Regenerative Food System

 In the context of the whole systems approach to food systems, ‘integrated’ refers to the interdependence of the food system and the dynamics of the community — (1) the local economy, municipal, regional and electoral districts, transport routes, land use patterns, etc. and (2) the local environment — the ecology, rainfall patterns, topography, etc.

-We propose the redesign / re-evaluation of food production methods and food systems models for the development of integrated bioregional Regenerative Food Systems.
-This can be achieved by using an ecological approach to small–scale agriculture from a bioregional perspective while analyzing and evaluating the cultural, political, and economic dynamics that influence the sustainability of food production.
+We propose the redesign / re-evaluation of food production methods and food systems models for the development of Integrated Bioregional Regenerative Food Systems.
+This can be achieved by using an ecological approach to small–scale agriculture from a bioregional perspective while analysing and evaluating the cultural, political, and economic dynamics that influence the sustainability of food production.

 This Regenerative Food System Initiative also brings focus to the concept of a “bioregion” and, in doing so, the necessity of aligning communities and economic activities, including food provision, to their immediate environment and the ecology of where they live — their bioregion.

 Sustainable agriculture and food systems should be fully linked to and be reflective of the ecology and the environmental capacity of where they occur.
 Therefore, food systems should be assessed and planned for at the bioregional scale.
 Bioregions are generally defined as areas that share similar topography, plant and animal life, watersheds, and human culture.